Schedule

 • Skim or read Jürgen Habermas, “Introduction,” The Structural Transformation of the Public Sphere (1962) – available in Moodle Readings Folder

-• You might also want to read the Wikipedia entry for The Structural Transformation of the Public Sphere
+• Read the Wikipedia entry for The Structural Transformation of the Public Sphere

 In class: